 Frequently asked questions

-A: There are no specific qualification requirements for entry to the apprenticeship standard for a junior journalist.
+A: There are no specific qualification requirements for entry to the apprenticeship standards for a junior or senior journalist.

 - GCSEs in media-related subjects

 - A or AS Levels including English and other creative subjects

 - a degree or equivalent qualification for the senior journalist apprenticeship

 - Diplomas, such as BTEC National Diploma in Journalism Completion of journalism for beginners

 - courses at FE or adult education level